quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390.md

 
 5 years ago
 This leasing company is HORRIBLE!!!
 The lady at the office with the black Dora the explore looking haircut is SOOOOO RUDE!
 Me and my husband did a walk through BY OURSELVES (which should never happen) now I know to always make sure the owner is present... well anyway we did a walk through and wrote down everything wrong with the house.. the walls were the main thing we wrote down because they were never painted prior to us moving moving in.
 My son was never able to take baths because there was no stopper for the tub.
 We got charged
 For that too.. how can you charge someone when you have it on paper from your walk through?
 This company will rip you off.
-It’s a reason why they’re 3 stars.
+It's a reason why they're 3 stars.

 
 7